“Excellent job. My case was dismissed, due to very professional services of Doug Murphy Law Firm.”-A.B.

 Understanding the lengths Houston Police will go to in an effort to stem prostitution and solicitation is important.
 It can provide insight into what to expect from the government should you face an arrest for solicitation.

 Attorney Doug Murphy understands what is at stake in these cases, and he will work tirelessly to provide the strongest defense possible.
 Solicitation cases can be won, but your best bet is to work with experienced legal counsel.
-Contact the Doug Murphy Law Firm, P.C. at 713-229-8333 to discuss how a Board Certified criminal defense lawyer can help your case.
+Contact the Murphy & McKinney Law Firm, P.C. at 713-229-8333 to discuss how a Board Certified criminal defense lawyer can help your case.